ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    The name of the external model that will provide fields from which lateral boundary condition (LBC) files (except for the 0-th hour LBC file) will be generated for input into the forecast model.

 ``LBC_SPEC_INTVL_HRS``: (Default: “6”)
-   The interval (in integer hours) with which LBC files will be generated, referred to as the boundary specification interval.
+   The interval (in integer hours) at which LBC files will be generated, referred to as the boundary specification interval.
 Note that the model specified in ``EXTRN_MDL_NAME_LBCS`` must have data available at a frequency greater than or equal to that implied by ``LBC_SPEC_INTVL_HRS``.
 For example, if ``LBC_SPEC_INTVL_HRS`` is set to 6, then the model must have data available at least every 6 hours.
 It is up to the user to ensure that this is the case.

 ``FV3GFS_FILE_FMT_ICS``: (Default: “nemsio”)
    If using the FV3GFS model as the source of the ICs (i.e. if ``EXTRN_MDL_NAME_ICS`` is set to "FV3GFS"), this variable specifies the format of the model files to use when generating the ICs.